 Now all that is left is to display your beautiful pieces.
 I put mine in a tier tray.
 If you are interested in how I made the smaller brown and white tier trays, then click the following links.
 Click here for the brown tier tray.
 Click here for the white tier tray.
 Click here for a three-tier tier tray.
 I recommend gluing a Janga block to the back of your pieces, which you can purchase from Dollar Tree, or other small piece of wood to the back of your pieces to help them stand up.
 Multiple pieces of wood may be needed to help the piece stand up.
 You could also glue wall hangers on the back of your pieces and hang them on a wall.
 In the pictures I just placed smaller items behind my pieces to make them stand up.

 I really love how all these pieces turned out.
 I filled my bee tier trays with a few extra bee items I made.
-If you are interested in making any of these yourself, then check out those posts by clicking the button below their picture.
-(These will be available next week) Which were your favorite pieces?
+If you are interested in making any of these yourself, then check the following links: Honey Jar. and Bee Hive.
+Which were your favorite pieces?
 I would love to see how you painted and assembled your pieces!
-You can write a comment below or email me at firstname.lastname@example.org.
+You can write a comment below or email me at email@example.com.
 You can also share your photos on my social medial handles: